scribu/wp-posts-to-posts/readme.txt

 == Changelog ==

 = 0.8 =
+* ability to create draft posts from the connection box
 * cache connection information to reduce number of queries
 * allow arrays in 'from' and 'to' args again